 The integration of LambdaControl’s grid into Ableton Live 9 is achieved by a specifically for this purpose written MIDI remote script, which you can find on github.
-The script tells Live that LambdaControl has a RGB matrix of size 10x6.
+The script tells Live that LambdaControl has a RGB matrix of size 6x10.
 Moreover, it programs the endless encoder of the master channel as selection method for the grid, such that it can be used to scroll up and down in the clip launcher.
 For more information check out the website of Julien Bayle or the MIDI remote script repository on github.

 Design with Fusion 360

 A stable mounting mechanism is necessary to mount the faceplate, PCBs, and RGB button matrix securly to the case.
 A good option for this are the common injection molding inserts.
 This inserts are made out of brass and are threaded, such that they can be used with standard screws.
-The modeled case contains for each connection a hole that can be filed with such an injection molding insert.
-These inserts can be easily pressed/melted down into the holes by using a soldering iron with a round tip.
+The modeled case contains for each connection a hole that can be filled with such an injection molding insert.
+These inserts can easily be pressed/melted down into the holes by using a soldering iron with a round tip.

 Printing the case parts is relatively easy, since they only require supports in the tongue and groove joint areas.
 However, printing the parts required on my DIY 3D printer around 13 hours per piece with a 0.2mm layer height.
-So the overall case required around 78 hours to be printed.
+So the complete case required around 78 hours to be printed.
 The following pictures were taken during the print process.

 The following pictures show the final result.
 First you can see the six pieces and how they are arranged to create the complete case.
 The tongue and groove joints work perfectly and create a secure connection between the different pieces.
 Special thanks to my friend Henning for the tip with the tongue and groove joints.
 Overall, I were really happy with the results that my DIY 3D printer produced.
 But, I think with a little bit more tuning even better results can be achieved.